Narrative Justice Project

 Media representation of black and brown people is rife with racial undertones and negative stereotypes that undermine communities of color.
 Victim-blaming and false perceptions often sway public opinion.
 This destructive distortion of the true narrative is a grave injustice.
 It damages the perception of people of color, creating a negative ripple effect, with deep and broad consequences.

 And while the most negative stories tend to make media headlines, many stories are left untold and communities are silenced.
 In addition, research shows that stories of injustices towards Native Americans and Asians are often entirely absent from media reports.
 The common thread among media portrayals of all of these groups is imbalance and injustice.

 We continually see one-sided stories weaponizing race as the reason for acts of violence or mistreatment.
 These patterns create a continuous cycle of trauma and fatigue.
 The Narrative Justice Project seeks to empower people of color to own their narratives, allowing their humanity to be seen.
 Through customized media training, we plan to teach marginalized groups how to interact and engage with the media.
 We see this act of empowerment as a critical opportunity to shift the media landscape.

 As a social change agency that has a history of collaborating with underserved communities while successfully working with the media for a wide range of nonprofit clients, The Wakeman Agency is uniquely positioned to address this issue.
 As one of the only social change agencies led by a woman of color—we bring profound passion for equality, as well as expertise, to our communications and public relations work.

-- Beginning in November 2019, Wakeman will offer Narrative Justice Media Training sessions in New York, New Jersey and Chicago.
+- Beginning in March 2020, Wakeman will offer Narrative Justice Media Training sessions in New York, New Jersey and Chicago.
 We will provide local residents with strategies and tactics for interacting with the media to address, counteract and reduce/eliminate negative slants to news stories.
-The Narrative Justice Project will continue around the country beginning in early 2020.
+The Narrative Justice Project will continue around the country beginning in spring 2020.